 This module can be taken as a stand-alone CPD course, or used to build up credits towards a named postgraduate qualification (PG Certificate, PG Diploma or Masters) in Transport Engineering and Planning by completing the module assessment.

-- Evaluate and compare the capacity and performance of priority, roundabout and signal controlled junctions.
+- Analyse and compare the performance and capacity of priority, roundabout and signal controlled junctions against design criteria

 Learning and Teaching